dickyindra/KLineChart/docs/en/technical-indicator.md

   // If set, when the graph is bar, it will be drawn above and below this value, such as: the macd value of the MACD indicator
   baseValue: null,

+  // Zero value, default false
+  // If set true, when the graph is bar and 0 value, it will not be drawn.
+  zeroValue: false,

   // The specified minimum value, which can be defaulted
   // If set, this will prevail when calculating the minimum value on the y-axis
   minValue: null,